djbqrex/chromaDB-photo-catalog/README.md

 -   **Folder Selection and Image Discovery**: On first launch, the application prompts users to select a folder by inputting the full path of a folder.
 It then recursively scans this folder and its subfolders to discover images (supports `png`, `jpg`, `jpeg`, and `webp` formats).
 -   **Image Indexing**: Initializes a JSON-based index to track images within the selected folder.
 This index is updated dynamically to reflect new or deleted images.
 -   **Intelligent Tagging**: Utilizes Llama 3.2 Vision with Ollama to generate descriptive tags for each image.
 This includes identifying elements/styles, creating a short description, and extracting any text present within the images.
--   **Vector Database Storage**: Stores image metadata (path, tags, description, text content) in a ChromaDB vector database for efficient retrieval. *Note: Vector search integration is planned for future updates.*
+-   **Vector Database Storage**: Stores image metadata (path, tags, description, text content) in a ChromaDB vector database for efficient vector search.
 -   **Natural Language Search**: Enables users to search images using natural language queries.
-The application performs a full-text search on the stored metadata to find relevant images. *Note: Vector search integration is planned for future updates.*
+The application performs a hybrid full-text search and vector search on the stored metadata to find relevant images.
 -   **User Interface**: Provides a user-friendly web interface built with Tailwind CSS and Vue3 for browsing and interacting with images.
     -   **Image Grid**: Displays images in a responsive grid layout.
     -   **Image Modal**: On clicking a thumbnail, a modal opens, displaying the image along with its tags, description, and extracted text.